heimdalr/berlinplaces/README.md

 - `minCompletionCount = 6` (the minimum number of completions to compute)
 - `levMinimum = 0` (the minimum input length before doing Levenshtein)

-Essential basic tests show ~4ms without typos ~13ms with early typos (locally, on an i5-4670S).
+Essential basic tests show ~200µs without typos and ~12ms with early typos (if completed first time) (locally, on an i5-4670S).

 ### Without typos